caendesilva/Laradocgen/resources/docs/contributing.md

 ```

 ### Building
+I've included a build script to automate the build process.
+It takes care of copying and modifying the root markdown files into examples shipped in the resources/docs directory.
+It also compiles the and minifies TailwindCSS and publishes the assets to your development app.

 First you need to specify the laravel install directory you are using.
 You only need to do this once.
 The install directory is specified in `.build/rootdir`